cloudentity/pyron/README.md

 }
 ```

-Above `meta-config.json` defines two configuration stores: `config.json` from JAR classpath and `rules.json` from file system.
+Above `meta-config.json` defines two configuration stores: `config.json` from JAR classpath and `rules.json` from the file system.

 `config.json` defines minimal configuration required to run Edge.
 Routing rules are provided in `rules.json`.

-You will find `meta-config.json` in run folder (`run/standalone` or `run/docker`).
+You will find `meta-config.json` in the run folder (`run/standalone` or `run/docker`).

 <a id="config-routing"></a>
 ### Routing rules

-Rule defines routing to a target endpoint.
-Rules are grouped in blocks that share common attributes in `default` object.
+The rule defines routing to a target endpoint.
+Rules are grouped in blocks that share common attributes in the `default` object.
 If an endpoint attribute is missing then it is taken from `default`.

 ```json